Celia Imrie, 64

 She had been living by Kipling’s phrase ‘God could not be everywhere, and therefore he made mothers.’
 But she’d taught me to feel independent – without letting me out of her sight.

-Gyles’ book Jack the Ripper: Case Closed will be out soon
+Gyles’ book Jack the Ripper: Case Closed is available on the Saga Bookshop for £10

 Dame Jessica Ennis-Hill, 31

 On the days when I wanted to go out instead of training, Mum wouldn’t give me any speeches about working hard.
 She’d say, ‘Jess, you’re probably right.
 Don’t bother going to training.
 You might still make the championships next week.
 Should I ring your coach and tell him that you’re letting the rest of the team down?
 I’m sure he won’t be too upset.’

 By the time she’d finished, I had my kit-bag packed and was already out the door!

 Glen Matlock, 60

 Our family was always a bit hand to mouth but Mum, who worked part-time at the gas board, was very good with money.
 ‘Stand on your own two feet,’ she’d say.